Sizzling Alert : Uber Technologies, (UBER)

-Uber Technologies, (UBER) rose 2.44% with the finishing price of $48.77 in Monday Trading Session.
-The stock price showed -1.71% negative in value from one year high price and revealed 255.73% up in value from its one year low price.
-In the recent week Uber Technologies, stock price volatility was noted 5.01% while for the last month volatility was seen at 4.65%.
-Its Average True Range (ATR) shows a number of 2.14.
+Uber Technologies, (UBER) fell -0.10% with the finishing price of $49.16 in Tuesday Trading Session.
+The stock price showed -1.86% negative in value from one year high price and revealed 258.57% up in value from its one year low price.
+In the recent week Uber Technologies, stock price volatility was noted 4.69% while for the last month volatility was seen at 4.64%.
+Its Average True Range (ATR) shows a number of 2.17.
 Return on assets (ROA) results to -23.20%.
 While Return on investment (ROI) reached to -40.40%.

 Analysts contributed mean rating at 1.9.
 This recommendation scale based between 1 and 5.
 Analysts offer the company with a rating of 3 would be a sign of a Hold rating.
 Analysts pass on shares a rating of 1 or 2 would be signifying a Buy.
 A rating of 4 or 5 would tip to a Sell suggestion.